 For the funds maintained by the City Court, a formal budget in accordance with state law is adopted and amended as deemed to be necessary throughout the year.
 The budget does not include the amounts budgeted by the City of Monroe for the City Court.
-Total actual revenues were more than the final budgeted revenues by \$3,099.
-Favorable variances between actual and budgeted revenues occurred mainly in bond forfeitures.
-The total actual expenditures were less than the total final budgeted expenditures by \$5,323, with the most notable favorable variance having occurred in operating services, which was offset by an increase in supplies and settlement of fees to the Indigent Defender Board.
-Final budgeted revenues increased \$1,700 from the original budgeted revenues, primarily due to an increase in court costs and civil fees.
-Total expenditures per the final budget were more than the total expenditures per the original budget by \$1,700.
-This increase is due primarily to changes in operating services paid by the Court that were unanticipated at the time of the adoption of the original budget.
+Total actual revenues were less than the final budgeted revenues by \$11,580.
+Unfavorable variances between actual and budgeted revenues occurred mainly in agency fees and other charges.
+The total actual expenditures were more than the total final budgeted expenditures by \$30,771, with the most notable unfavorable variance having occurred in personal services and benefits, which was offset by decreases in material and supplies and capital outlay.
+Final budgeted revenues decreased \$30,435 from the original budgeted revenues, primarily due to an increase in court costs and civil fees as well as probation fees.
+Total expenditures per the final budget were more than the total expenditures per the original budget by \$21,726.
+This increase is due primarily to changes in personal services and benefits.